How to Build a Good Relationship with Your Professor

 Who can help you most in your college career?
 Your professors, of course!
 It's a good idea to get to know them a bit.
 Why?
 Your professor is a wealth of information, and not just for the content of the course.

 Professors know people who want to hire interns and employees.
-If you have a good relationship with them, you can ask for a reference and get your career started on the right track.
+If you have a good professor student relationship, you can ask for a reference and get your career started on the right track.

 They are also industry experts.
 If your professor is in your desired field, do not hesitate to reach out and ask questions.
 You never know where that connection can lead!

 Need some pointers on connecting with professors?
 You've come to the right place.
-Here are six ways you can get to know your professors a bit better:
+Here are six ways how to build a good relationship with your professor:

 1. Learn about them